PUBLIC HIKES AND SPECIAL PROGRAMS

 Volunteer Interpretive Naturalist Training Classes

 The Lory Interpretive Naturalist Volunteer Program was initiated in Fall 2017.
-The training is free, open to anyone 18 years of age or older, but limited to one training session per season for a limited number of applicants.
-Over three five-hour classes, volunteers are provided with a foundation for assisting with the Park’s environmental education programs.
+The training is free, open to anyone 18 years of age or older, but open to a limited number of applicants.
+Volunteers are provided with a foundation for assisting with the Park’s environmental education programs and teamed with experienced volunteer naturalists for on-the-job training.
 With lectures, field work and a free, information-loaded training manual, volunteers learn about the park’s natural and cultural history, wildlife and plant biology and identification skills and interpretation and presentation techniques.
-In exchange for 15 hours of environmental education training provided by the park, volunteers will be required to donate a minimum of 20 hours of service towards the park’s environmental education programs within the year following training.
-The 2018 Volunteer Interpretive Naturalist Training schedule will be posted in March.
+Interested volunteers should contact the Lory State Park Naturalist and Environmental Educator at email@example.com